mahoney1/docs/animaltracking-tutorial.md

 `cd src`

-`cp Tabler.css Tabler.css.bak`
+`cp -v Tabler.css Tabler.css.bak`

 `cd ../example/src`

-`cp HomePage.react.js HomePage.react.js.bak`
+`cp -v HomePage.react.js HomePage.react.js.bak`

-`cp SiteWrapper.react.js SiteWrapper.react.js.bak`
+`cp -v SiteWrapper.react.js SiteWrapper.react.js.bak`

 (The above copies are merely so that you can do a `diff` of the changes made, to implement the animal tracking dashboard.
-Check out in particular, the `json` objects in `HomePage.react.js`, that represent JSON coming from the blockchain, via queries and events.
+Check out in particular, the `json` objects in `HomePage.react.js`, that represent JSON coming from the blockchain, via queries and events).

 4. Now copy in/move the customisations from the `animaltracking` cloned repo as follows - **perform steps in the `example/src` subdirectory** in your Tabler React directory - ignore the warning (in the 1st copy command below) about being unable to copy a subdirectory, at this point.

-`cp $HOME/dash/animaltracking/react/* .`
+`cp -v $HOME/dash/animaltracking/react/* .`

 `mv Tabler.css ../../src`

 `mkdir ../public/demo/icons`

-`cp $HOME/dash/animaltracking/react/icons/* ../public/demo/icons`
+`cp -v $HOME/dash/animaltracking/react/icons/* ../public/demo/icons`

 5. Create a symbolic link to where our ledger data is persisted (for this tutorial, the React DashBoard App picks up data retrieved from the blockchain and persisted to a file)